 - a decision of the Firearms Appeals Committee

 - the failure of the Firearms Appeals Committee to make such a decision within a reasonable time.

-You must apply to the Firearms Appeals Committee if you want a review of a decision of the Chief Commissioner under the Firearms Act 1996.
+Except for specific decisions of the Chief Commissioner referred to under 'Cases we can hear', you must apply to the Firearms Appeals Committee if you want a review of other decisions from the Chief Commissioner under the Firearms Act 1996.
 Be aware that time limits apply.

 Legislation that gives VCAT the power to hear these applications

 Sections 34(2), 44(2), 50(2), 112L, 112M and 182 of the Firearms Act 1996

 You need to provide a copy of the decision letter from the Chief Commissioner or Firearms Appeals Committee with your application.